 2. Gangaur Festival

-What is Gangaur Festival?
+What is the Gangaur Festival?

 Gangaur is one of the most prominent festivals of Rajasthan.
 The festival derived its word from two words ‘Gan’ that represents Lord Shiva and ‘Gaur’ that represents Goddess Gauri/Parvati.
 As Goddess Parvati is a Goddess of marital happiness and conjugal bliss.
-This festival is especially dedicated for maidens and ladies.
+This festival is specially dedicated for maidens and ladies.
 On this day ladies worship her for good husbands and successful married life.

 According to the legends, once Goddess Parvati and Lord Shiva visit forests for spending some leisure time.
 There in the forest Goddess seen some girls worshiping her for a suitable life partner.
 Goddess Parvati got pleased with their penance and gave them the boon for a successful and happily married life.
 Ever since the Gangaur festival started celebrating.